-Total SF_6 leaks = Leaks from equipment in service + Leaks associated with the end of life of equipment
+SF6 Leaks=Leaks from equipment in service + End of life leaks

-- \circ Leaks from equipment in service: the amount of gas leaking from operational equipment is regarded as equivalent to the amount used to fill the equipment in question minus the gas recovered.
+- Leaks from equipment in service: the amount of gas leaking from operational equipment is regarded as equivalent to the amount used to fill the equipment in question minus the gas recovered.
 This information is recorded in accordance with the instructions set out in Red Electrica's internal procedures.
-(The amount of gas recorded includes leaks inherent to the equipment itself, leaks resulting from the breakdown or ageing of this equipment and leaks associated with accidents: emissions during operation and maintenance emissions, as defined in the Voluntary Agreement between MAGRAMA, AFBEL, UNESA, REE and the waste and SF6 gas managers signed in 2015). - Leaks associated with the end of the SF6 equipment's operational life are calculated by applying the figure shown in the voluntary agreement for the equipment in question: this is calculated by applying the emission rate shown in the Voluntary Agreement (0.4%) mentioned in the previous paragraph.
+(The amount of gas recorded includes leaks inherent to the equipment itself, leaks resulting from the breakdown or ageing of this equipment and leaks associated with accidents). - \circ Leaks associated with the end of the SF6 equipment's operational life are calculated by applying the figure shown in the voluntary agreement for the equipment in question: this is calculated by applying the emission rate shown in the Voluntary Agreement (0.4%) mentioned in the previous paragraph.